Skip to content

 What language is Surzhyk?

-Surzhyk is a dialect of Ukrainian.
+Surzhyk is a dialect of the Ukrainian language.

 Which region is Surzhyk associated with?